-- For use on 64-bit Linux platforms only. - Tested on GCC 4.8.3 and GCC 6.4.0. - Backward compatibility is limited to Version 11.0 (and later) models.
-These models contain the data files required by the Cycle Models Configuration Tool. - The Cycle Models Configuration Tool uses the directory it was run from as the default searchpath; use the --searchpath option to specify a different location to search.
+- For use on 64-bit Linux platforms only. - Tested on GCC 4.8.3 and GCC 6.4.0. - The Cycle Models Configuration Tool uses the directory it is run from as the default searchpath; use the --searchpath option to specify a different location to search. - Backward compatibility is limited to Version 11.0 (and later) models.
+These models contain the data files required by the Cycle Models Configuration Tool. - Models built on IP Exchange contain the data files required by the Cycle Models Configuration Tool.
+If you are working in a reference platform environment with models that were not built on IP Exchange, you must explicitly make the build options available to the Makefile.
+Your reference platform will not build successfully without the required build options for all components.
+See the Cycle Model Reference Platform Getting Started Guide for more information.